masa-finance/masa/src/masa/docs/source/README.md

 # Masa Project

 Masa is a project for data retrieval, quality control, and orchestration.
-It currently provides tools to retrieve data from Twitter using the Masa Oracle Node API, with plans to expand to other data sources and functionalities in the future.
+It currently provides tools to retrieve data from Twitter using the Masa Protocol Node API, with plans to expand to other data sources and functionalities in the future.

+Currently this SDK requires a Masa Protocol Node to be running on the system.
+Instructions on how to install and run a node can be found [here](https://developers.masa.ai/docs/welcome-to-masa/#masa-protocol).

 ## Quick Start